ICEFIR/AppStarter/README.md

-# AppStarter
+# VisualCommandExecutor
-A simple configurable electron app that can be used to start up other applications
+A simple electron app that can execute all kinds of command and launching apps!
+With a an extremely premitive tamplate system